 Health & Medicine

 Travel to Thailand presents no significant health risks.
 The sun is the biggest concern, so wear a hat, lather on the sun-block, and drink plenty of water.
 It’s best to take it easy your first few days to give your body time to adapt.
 Water served in restaurants is usually filtered and bottled water is available just about everywhere.
 Even tap water is generally okay if you have a well-traveled stomach, though we recommend you avoid it.
 Ice cubes are reliably safe, though crushed ice is sometimes made from large blocks that are not handled in a completely sanitary manner.

 It’s important to protect yourself against mosquito bites.
 Malaria risk is very low since it only exists in a few thickly forested border regions, (Because of this, few people take preventive medications, but if you chose to do so be sure to take the right one since some places have resistant strains.) but Dengue Fever and Japanese Encephalitis are growing concerns and endemic across the country; though infection remains rare.

-Unless you are arriving from a Yellow Fever infected country, no specific vaccinations or vaccination certificates are required.
+Besides a Covid19 jab, unless you are arriving from a Yellow Fever infected country, no specific vaccinations or vaccination certificates are required.
 It is, however, good to make sure you are up-to-date on your routine shots.
 There is no better source of travel medicine information than the US Centers For Disease Control and Prevention, and most doctors, except those specializing in travel medicine, will base their recommendations to patients planning to travel overseas directly on what their read on its website.

 Before leaving home, be sure your health insurance not only covers you when traveling overseas, but also covers trekking, scuba diving, riding motorcycles, or any other activity you might enjoy in Thailand.
 If not, purchase additional travel insurance, which will also cover you for delayed flights, lost luggage, and other things that might go wrong during your trip.